mbromberek/udacity-cloud-capstone/README.md

 npm run start
 ```

-This should start a development server with the React application that will interact with the serverless TODO application.
+This should start a development server with the React application that will interact with the serverless Workout application.

 Once you have finished developing your application, please set `apiId` and Auth0 parameters in the `config.ts` file in the `client` folder.
 A reviewer would start the React development server to run the frontend that should be configured to interact with your serverless application.